ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 * There is no need to do this each time a user updates their deployment, or microservice.
 * If you create or enable any additional ALBs for your service, you must enable source IP preservation for the ALBs.

-To be able to get the originating IP address, complete the following steps to enable IP preservation to all enabled public or private ALBs:  they'll need to first enable source IP preservation and then have code to actually fetch that off of a header
+To be able to get the originating IP address, complete the following steps to enable IP preservation to all enabled public or private ALBs:
 1. Enable source IP preservation.
 [Learn more](/docs/containers?topic=containers-ingress-settings#preserve_source_ip).
 2. Obtain the IP from the `x-forwarded-for` property in the header.

+`Services running Kubernetes on classic should update to v2 loadbalancer when enabling source IP preservation.` {: important}

+V1 of the load balancer may cause outages with IP preservation enabled during rolling updates to the load balancer and should **NOT** be used without careful consideration.
+While the v2 load balancer is publicly listed as beta it is approved for production use and is only beta due to a manual SL step that is required.
+Services in classic infrastructure can swap to v2.
+There is a script you can use that will delete your v1 LBs and replace them with v2.
+There will be a few seconds downtime if you do that.

+If you are running your cluster in an MZR (multiple zones), the LB won't work across zones unless you create a customer ticket to allow capacity aggregation.
+[Learn more](/docs/containers?topic=containers-loadbalancer-v2#ipvs_provision).

+For questions implementing the solution, ask in the slack channel `#armada-users`.

 ### logSourceCRN  (string)